Scope

 (n)

-New customer deploymentsNot supportedYesQ2-CY24
+New customer deploymentsNot supportedNot SupportedSupported

 Shortly after a new Collaboration Systems release is announced, the “n-2” release enters the End-of-Sale period.
 Any customers that are on this release must upgrade to the latest release.
 Cisco will assist this effort by informing the partner to start preparing for the upgrade.
 Cisco and the partner will jointly coordinate a maintenance window according to the customer’s business needs.

-Upgrading to the latest Collaboration Systems release is optional for customers on the n-1 Collaboration Systems release.
+Upgrading to the latest Collaboration Systems release is recommended for customers on the n-1 Collaboration Systems release.
 If a Collaboration Systems release upgrade is required, or if an SU upgrade is required due to new features, consult Cisco to coordinate a maintenance window for the upgrade.
 If Cisco finds that an SU upgrade is required for stability or performance reasons, Cisco will coordinate with the partner to schedule the upgrade.

 Cisco will notify the partner at the successful conclusion of an upgrade.